orangelie/DirectX-11-Tutorial/README.md

 |out|output, executables, and game files |

 😀 Hello, everyone.  😀
-This repository is a cmake project about physical engine, physical simulation, and physical rendering based on **directx9, directx11 and unity3d**.
-***Please understand that my skills regarding cmake are poor. :D***
+This repository is a CMake DirectX11 tutorial project.

 I am a student who is interested in
 **game programming** and **graphics technology**.